Singular Bayesian Neural Networks: Theoretical Analysis

-\textbf{(ii)} \textbf{Proof by contradiction:} Suppose for the sake of contradiction that $q_W$ admits a probability density function $f : \mathbb{R}^{m \times n} \rightarrow [0, \infty)$ with respect to the Lebesgue measure $\lambda$.
+\textbf{Intuition.} The singularity statement immediately implies that $q_W$ cannot admit a density with respect to Lebesgue measure.
+Suppose for the sake of contradiction that $q_W$ admits a probability density function $f : \mathbb{R}^{m \times n} \rightarrow [0, \infty)$ with respect to the Lebesgue measure $\lambda$.
 By the definition of a density, the probability of the set $\mathcal{R}_r$ would be given by the integral of the density over that set: $ q_W(\mathcal{R}_r) = \int_{\mathcal{R}_r} f(W) \, d\lambda(W). $ Since the domain of integration has measure zero ($\lambda(\mathcal{R}_r) = 0$), standard integration theory tells us this integral must be zero: $ \int_{\mathcal{R}_r} f(W) \, d\lambda(W) = 0. $ However, this contradicts our finding in step (i) that $q_W(\mathcal{R}_r) = 1$.
-Therefore, no such density function $f$ exists with respect to $\lambda$ on $\mathbb{R}^{m \times n}$.
-This means $q_W$ is \textbf{singular} with respect to $\lambda$. \end{proof} \textbf{Interpretation.} This result reveals an important geometric distinction: standard mean-field posteriors $q(W) = \prod_{ij} \mathcal{N}(w_{ij}|\mu_{ij}, \sigma_{ij}^2)$ have positive density everywhere in $\mathbb{R}^{m \times n}$, while our induced posterior $q_W$ concentrates on the rank-$r$ manifold $\mathcal{R}_r$, which has zero volume in the full weight space (See Figure \ref{fig:geometric}).
+Therefore, no such density function $f$ exists with respect to $\lambda$ on $\mathbb{R}^{m \times n}$. \end{proof} \textbf{Interpretation.} This result reveals an important geometric distinction: standard mean-field posteriors $q(W) = \prod_{ij} \mathcal{N}(w_{ij}|\mu_{ij}, \sigma_{ij}^2)$ have positive density everywhere in $\mathbb{R}^{m \times n}$, while our induced posterior $q_W$ concentrates on the rank-$r$ manifold $\mathcal{R}_r$, which has zero volume in the full weight space (See Figure \ref{fig:geometric}).
 This geometric constraint impacts inductive bias.
 As argued by \citet{wilson2020bayesian}, generalization in probabilistic models depends on two properties: \textit{the support of the posterior and the inductive biases} it encodes.
 Mean-field imposes a \emph{bias of independence}, treating weights as freely adjustable parameters.
 Our factorization imposes a \emph{bias of correlation} by restricting support to $\mathcal{R}_r$, acting as an implicit regularizer: updating $W_{ij} = \sum_{k=1}^r A_{ik}B_{jk}$ requires modifying shared factors affecting entire rows and columns.
 This prevents \emph{local memorization} and enables \emph{coherent uncertainty propagation}.